bart-kroon/TM1/README.md

 The `TMIV_DIR` variable needs to be set to the directory named `/Workspace/tmiv_install/lib/cmake/TMIV` or `/Workspace/tmiv_install/lib64/cmake/TMIV` depending on the platform.

-After that the targets `TMIV::DecoderLib`, `TMIV::EncoderLib`, etc. are available as target dependencies.
+After that the targets `DecoderLib`, `TMIV::DecoderLib`, `EncoderLib`, `TMIV::EncoderLib`, etc. are available as target dependencies.

 ## Structure of the reference software

 This software consists of multiple executables and static libraries.
-Below figure is the CMake module dependency graph of TMIV 5.0.
+Below figure is the CMake module dependency graph.
 The most important executables are Encoder and Decoder.
 When enabled, the project also includes the HM executables TAppEncoder and TAppDecoder.

 ![CMake module graph](doc/module_graph.svg)